Azure-Samples/eks-aks-migration-guide/copy-data-using-Azcopy.md

-### Copy data from Amazon S3 to Azure Storage by using AzCopy
+### Copy data from Amazon S3 to Azure blob Storage using AzCopy

-As we already have the velero client installed in the previous step lets copy the data from AWS bucket to Azure Blob Storage using AzCopy.
 AzCopy is a command-line utility that you can use to copy blobs or files to or from a storage account.

 #### Download and install AzCopy

-These files are compressed as a zip file (Windows and Mac) or a tar file (Linux).
+The files in the below download links are compressed as a zip file (Windows and Mac) or a tar file (Linux).
 To download and decompress the tar file on Linux, see the documentation for your Linux distribution.

 For detailed information on AzCopy releases, see the [AzCopy release page](https://github.com/Azure/azure-storage-azcopy/releases).